 The Club was formed in 2009 and in 2010 accepted for affiliation by the Kennel Club.
 The objects of the Club are to encourage and promote interest in the breed, and watch the breed's interests paying particular attention to the original function of the breed, the country of origin and its Breed Standard and to organise and support shows under the Kennel Club's Rules and Regulations.

-Membership has grown steadily over these first five years and at the present time there are more than fifty members.
+Membership has grown steadily over these first years and at the present time there are more than eighty members.

 The committee is formed by seven members all dedicated to protecting and furthering the breed in the UK.
 The three officers at the present time are the Chairman, Sally-Anne Thomas, a former BBC journalist who owns two UK bred Cirnechi, the Secretary, Jane Moore, an Animal Behaviour Consultant and Cirneco breeder in Italy for more than twenty years and in the UK since 2003, and the Treasurer, Debbie McDonnell, trainer and owner of 3 Cirnechi.